 Text- or symbol-based?

 Many people begin using symbol-based AAC systems before they can read or write.
 All AAC learners should have access to comprehensive literacy instruction.
-Eventually, many symbol-based AAC users may be able to transition to a text-based AAC system.
-You might consider introducing a text-based AAC system when you notice that the AAC user:
+Eventually, many symbol-based AAC users may be able to also type to communicate.
+You can think about a text-based AAC system when you notice that the AAC user:

 - chooses to use the keyboard in their symbol-based AAC app to type rather than finding buttons in the grid